 Have you heard of lip tape?
 While some consider it controversial, keeping the lips together during sleep has a long history.
 Weston Price, a dentist who studied breathing in aboriginal populations, noticed mothers pinching the mouths of babies closed to promote proper nose breathing.
 Papers in early 20th century scientific publications mention mouth closure as a strategy.
 Lip taping can be done with simple medical grade paper tape or specialized products designed for that purpose like MyoTape.

 What about dental device design?
 Does the one you have in mind for your patient easily allow the lips to seal?
 Most people will close their lips, if they can, and if their nose is clear.
 If you deliver a device and they cannot close their lips over the front, you must help them by providing lip tape or an equivalent, along with instructions.
 This takes more time and makes the solution more complex – two barriers to the optimum outcome.

-The TAP family of devices addresses this more simply.
-Every device has a thin, soft, flexible silicone Mouth Shield that slips under the lips to seal the mouth against unwanted airflow.
+The TAP Sleep Care system addresses this more simply.
+Every TAP device has a thin, soft, flexible silicone Mouth Shield that slips under the lips to seal the mouth against unwanted airflow.
 The patient’s lips do not need to strain to close or be pulled together with tape.
 A side benefit is extra saliva from early appliance use is kept in the mouth.

 Help your patients achieve their best respiratory support by making sure they only breathe through their nose.
 When they breathe better at night, the benefits extend to the daytime, too.
 Some people may have been given a treatment plan involving resective nasal surgery – by helping them breathe better, you can often give them hope for a non-invasive option.
 While sometimes that is necessary, it’s not as often as most doctors recommend.
 Nasal disuse distorts tissue in the nose.
 Breathing more through your nose creates better breathing through your nose.